This is why you should choose cosmetics without microplastics

 Cosmetics without microplastics

-Can the cosmetics industry simply use microplastics?
-By continuously developing new forms of microplastics - smaller and more fluid - it is still possible to add microplastics to cosmetic products.
-The law currently only prohibits those old/larger particles, but manufacturers have now been smart enough to create all kinds of new shapes that do not fall under this legislation.
+Can the cosmetics industry just use microplastics?
+By constantly developing new forms of microplastics - smaller and more fluid - it is still possible to add microplastics to cosmetic products.
+The law currently only prohibits those old/larger particles, but in the meantime manufacturers have been smart enough to create all kinds of new forms that do not fall under this legislation.

 Beat the Micro Bead app

-As a consumer, you must be a chemist to find out whether there are microplastics in your products.
-Those ingredients can't even be pronounced anymore.
+To be able to find out as a consumer whether there are microplastics in your products, you now have to be a chemist.
+Those ingredients are not even pronounceable anymore.
 That is why we are so happy with the Beat The Microbead app from the Plastic Soup Foundation.
 With a photo you can immediately see whether your favorite shampoo, cream or toothpaste contains microplastics.
-And not only microplastics that are not allowed by law, but also all those other 500 types that are still allowed by law, but are really not nice for nature and people.
+And not just microplastics that are not allowed by law, but also all those other 500 types that are still allowed by law, but are really not nice for nature and people.

-The Plastic Soup Foundation is doing groundbreaking work to eliminate microplastics from cosmetics.
-They already created the above app, but they also do research.
+The Plastic Soup Foundation is doing groundbreaking work to keep microplastics out of cosmetics.
+For example, they already made the above app, but they also do research.
 For example, they announced the following study in which, among other things, 10 well-known brands were examined down to the smallest microplastics.
 Spoiler: almost 90% of these brands appear to contain microplastics in their products.

-You can help by ordering from Food for Skin
+You help by ordering from Food for Skin

-We donate 1% of our gross turnover annually to the Plastic Soup Foundation to support them in their important research into microplastics.
-You also contribute indirectly by ordering from us!
+We donate 1% of our gross turnover to the Plastic Soup Foundation each year to support their important research into microplastics.
+Indirectly, you also contribute by ordering from us!

-The Plastic Soup Foundation has already achieved great success with their donations in shaping new legislation and tackling deliberate microplastic polluters.
+The Plastic Soup Foundation has already achieved great successes with their donations in shaping new legislation and tackling deliberate microplastic polluters.
 Read more about our collaboration here .

 Care products without microplastics

-At Food for Skin we only make 100% natural skin care products, without microplastics of course!
-View the range of products in our shop , or start with a sample set to try it out.
+At Food for Skin we only make 100% natural skincare products, without microplastics of course!
+Check out our shop for the range of products, or start with a sample set to try it out.

 Curious about Food for Skin?
 Start with a test set!